Vyral/treasure-davis-blog/_posts/2017-01-11-what-do-rising-interest-rates-mean-for-you.md

 {% include pullquote.html %}

 Now is the time to either buy or sell a home.
-Interest rates are still historically low for the time buying, and you can lock in a low rate for a long time right now.
+Interest rates are still historically low for the time being, and you can lock in a low rate for a long time right now.
 If you have any questions for us, don’t hesitate to reach out and give us a call or send us an email.
 We look forward to hearing from you soon.